jsong785/log_monitor/README.md

 - For each level of the code (core -> file -> http); errors should ideally be wrapped with errors at the current abstraction level.
 Furthermore, the error codes should be wrapped in a way so that any error detected at the http layer doesn't just default to 404 all the time.
 - How the garbage collector/memory holds up over high request periods.
 A pool can be written later on if required to handle the problem of reallocating memory on the heap over and over again.
 Would probably need some routines to shrink back down memory after a period of time if required.
 - I am fairly sure the code as-is is not 100% go pedantic.
+- Instead of writng to a slice or buffer and returning; it would probably be better to write to a io.Writer interface or similar; which http.ResponseWriter would also meet.
+There are may be optimizations (needs research) to stream the http response out vs writing it out in one huge chunk and then writing it again.

 # testing
 Each level of the application has unit-tests associated with it.
 At the file_reader level; some of the tests require the existence of 'syslog_large' in the files directory; this is not included due to file-size limits on github.
 This file needs to have at least 100,000 lines.